What Is the Best Wood for Walking Sticks?

 Ebony wood is luxurious, strong and dense enough that it sinks in water.
 When polished it produces a mirror shine, making it a beautiful and majestic wood for walking sticks.
 The Buffalo Horn Derby Handle Ebony Cane is ideal for any special occasions you have coming up.

-Many different woods count as 'hardwoods.'
+Many different woods are classed as 'hardwoods.'
 'Hardwoods' are generally woods from deciduous trees, which are slower-growing and therefore develop a denser structure.
 These woods are tough and strong enough to support novelty handles, such as the one displayed by this Brown Hare Hardwood Cane.

 Maple wood is known for its strength and endurance.
 It is a favourite wood for the construction of furniture, but is also common in the manufacturing of baseball bats and recurve bows in archery, thanks to its stiffness.
 The Scorched Maple Crook Handle Walking Stick has been flame-scorched and polished to show the grain of the maple wood to the best advantage.

-Many people say that oak wood is not only durable, it looks better with age.
-It is one of the most commonly used hardwoods, starting out its career as the planking material for 9th century Viking longships.
+Many people say that oak wood is not only durable, but it also looks better with age.
+It is one of the most commonly used hardwoods, and was known as the usual planking material for 9th century Viking longships.
 It is rot-resistant, and features appealing grain markings when quartersawn.
 The Holm Oak Derby Walking Cane displays the attractive light colour and texture of the wood.

 What Is the Best Walking Stick?